jspinak/brobot/docs/docs/05-theoretical-foundations/introduction.md

 Model-based GUI automation addresses the limitations of traditional methods by redefining the problem.
 Instead of creating sequential scripts (the **process-based** approach), the developer builds an explicit model of the GUI environment itself.
 This approach is inspired by principles from robotics, human cognition, and graph theory.

+**Brobot is the first implementation of model-based GUI automation**, based on the theoretical framework published in [Software and Systems Modeling](https://link.springer.com/article/10.1007/s10270-025-01319-9).
+See [Academic Foundation](./academic-foundation.md) for the complete research background.

 ## Process-Based vs. Model-Based: A Fundamental Shift

 <!-- Paper Reference: Section 3.1, Section 4 - Challenges in Traditional GUI Automation -->